lakgani/lakgani/README.md

 # Hi, this is Ganesh Pendyala

-I'm a Full Stack Developer with experience in React, Node and Java.
+I'm a Full Stack Developer working with React, Node and Java.